redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 I thought about it and did what every self-respecting software engineer does when faced with a problem they can't figure out.
 I posted the question on Stack Overflow.

 [Here's a link to the question](https://stackoverflow.com/questions/71908085/why-does-removing-the-binary-function-call-from-my-sql-query-change-the-query-pl).
-The answer is that it has something to do with column collation.
+The answer is that it has to do with column collation.

 Since, I was casting each value in the `roll_number` column in the `roll` table to a binary value, MySQL can't use indexes unless that specific collation is defined on the column in the DDL.

 Since the index was useless, it was doing a full table scan and checking the value of each and every row through nested inner joins.
-Removing the `BINARY` function call was the easiest way to solve the issue.
+Removing the `BINARY` function call was the easiest way to solve the issue, but changing the column collation to use the latin character set and be case sensitive so the index is built with case sensitivity ensured that we did not run into issues with barcode collisions occurring.

-## Why Is Jeff Rich?
+## So, Why Is Jeff Rich?

 He is rich because he has abstracted away the hardware from millions of software engineers and has simultaneously made pricing so difficult to understand that nobody really knows how much they're paying until its too late.